How to Use SSL/TLS with Node.js — SitePoint

 /var/log/letsencrypt.

 You’ll also be asked for your email address.
-It’s a good idea to put in a real address you use often, as you’ll get a notification if your certificate expires is about to expire.
-The trade off for Let’s Encrypt being a free certificate is that it expires every three months.
-Luckily, renewal is as easy as running one simple command, which we can assign to a cron and then not have to worry about expiration.
+It’s a good idea to put in a real address you use often, as you’ll get a notification if your certificate is about to expire.
+The trade-off for Let’s Encrypt issuing a free certificate is that it expires every three months.
+Luckily, renewal is as easy as running one simple command, which we can assign to a cron job and then not have to worry about expiration.
 Additionally, it’s a good security practice to renew SSL certificates, as it gives attackers less time to break the encryption.
 Sometimes developers even set up this cron to run daily, which is completely fine and even recommended.

 Keep in mind that you have to run this command on a server to which the domain specified under the

 -d (for domain) flag resolves — that is, your production server.
 Even if you have the DNS resolution in your local hosts file, this won’t work, as the domain will be verified from outside.
-So if you’re doing this locally, it will most likely not work at all, unless you opened up a port from your local machine to the outside and have it running behind a domain name which resolves to your machine, which is a highly unlikely scenario.
+So if you’re doing this locally, it will most likely fail, unless you opened up a port from your local machine to the outside world and have it running behind a domain name which resolves to your machine.
+This is a highly unlikely scenario.

 Last but not least, after running this command, the output will contain paths to your private key and certificate files.
-Copy these values into the previous code snippet, into the
+Copy these values into the previous code snippet — into the

-cert property for certificate and
+cert property for certificate, and the

-key property for the key.
+key property for the key:

 // ...